papiche/zelkova/README.md

 Create a `.env` configuration file (and `.env-dev` for development) in the root of the project.
 Use the `dot.env.sample` file as template.

+See [this issue](https://github.com/frencojobs/envify/issues/6#issuecomment-966892148) if you try to change the `.env` and somehow is cached.

 #### Build for web

 Use first this command to enable web support: